 Olivia Bowen is donating 100% of the profits from her In The Style range to Age UK.

 Running out of steam with how to entertain your kids?
 Or, simply just need a calming breather away from the chaos going on in the world?
-American actor and comedian Josh Gad is another actor who has started live-streaming himself reading his favourite children’s novels during this moment of self-isolation.
+American actor and comedian Josh Gad is another actor began live-streaming himself reading his favourite children’s novels during this moment of self-isolation.
 The comic actor will help cast your mind away from the strange goings-on in the world right now and will help add a smile or a laugh into your day with his jokey retellings.

 Love her or loathe her, the world’s youngest self-made billionaire Kylie Jenner is doing her bit during the Coronavirus crisis and has donated $1 million to help fund protective gear for doctors on the frontline.
 Jenner’s doctor Dr. Thaïs Aliabadi has said the donation will help towards funding hundreds of thousands of masks, face shields, and other protective gear which can be delivered directly to those helping fight the global virus.